DarlingtonProgramming/DarBots-Shared-Doc/sharedlib/README.md

 FTC SharedLib is an opensource library written by David Cao primarily for the ease of development of the FTC competition softwares.

-## Centural Focus
+## Main Focuses

 The `Darbots FTC Shared Lib` is established on asynchronous idea - no action on the robot blocks the execution of the code flow unless the programmer instructs to do so.

 This library has went through 4 iterations and this is the official document for the 4th iteration.

 The `Darbots FTC Shared Lib` used `Divide and Conquer` theory to establish a truly comprehensive solution to FTC programming.
-Instead of writing codes in a single java class, we divide sensors, calculations and specific mechanisms into separate java classes, and manage to organize a robot's controlling code into a class called `RobotCore`, which both Autonomous and TeleOp OpModes can use those collaborating modules through initializing a single `RobotCore` class. `Divide and Conquer` gives us many advantages such as communication between parts, ease of debugging and more fallback mechanisms.
+Instead of writing codes in a single java class, we divide sensors, calculations and specific mechanisms into separate java classes, and organize the robot's controlling code into a class called `RobotCore`, which both Autonomous and TeleOp OpModes can use those collaborating modules through initializing a single `RobotCore` class. `Divide and Conquer` gives us many advantages such as communication between parts, ease of debugging and more fallback mechanisms.

 ### Compare and contrast